 “It’s gotta be an Alice in Wonderland reference,” I said.
 “When Lupita was going down the stairs to the underground rooms, I was thinking she is literally going down the rabbit hole.
 I’ve also heard Alice’s Adventures in Wonderland was some sort of political satire.
 I really do need to read it.”

-We talked more about what the underlying meaning of the movie was, despite Jordan Peele saying that he wanted to just make a straight up horror movie, before giving up and moving on to the topic of the current dating scene (equally terrifying).
+We talked more about what the underlying meaning of the movie was, despite Jordan Peele saying that he wanted to just make a straight up horror movie.

 I still can’t tell you what the hell the movie was about, because a) I don’t want to spoil it and b) I can’t tell you what the hell the movie was about.
 I can tell you that I stayed up until one o’clock in the morning reading all the spoilery articles I’d avoided until post movie viewing.
 And that while everyone’s listing the twenty million horror movies Peele references in Us, the only homage I saw was to The Birds, and I didn’t see any mention of that one.
 And that when I saw Lupita Nyong’o’s name lead the opening credits, it made me sooo happy, because a dark skinned black woman is the lead in a horror genre film.
 And that I am still thinking about what the hell the movie is about.
 And that I’m already trying to figure out when I can see it again.